cseAtIITK/admissions-website/src/faq.md

 In the future, we might change the process.
 Please keep an eye on the announcements section of our main page.

-## What is the syllabus for the test/interview for Ph.D candidates?
+## What is the syllabus/format for the test/interview for Ph.D candidates?

-The test has the same syllabus as that of [GATE].
-Besides asking questions in greater depth, the interview panel will also ask specific questions based on the area that you want to work on, for your Ph.D.
+We use the test to screen the short listed candidates.
+The test has the same syllabus as that of [GATE] and involves basics in computer science and aptitude.
+Although the interview is also based on the same syllabus, we would like to gauge the depth of understanding of the candidate.
+Often, you would be asked questions in specific topics which *you* are comfortable with or in areas that you want to work on for your Ph.
+D.

 ## Is there a fixed number of candidates who will be selected?